supermacro/personal-site-old/content/posts/2018-04-01-future-of-webdev.md

 These are the sorts of things you have to deal with when writing apps in JS:

-- No type system (and if you use Flow and JS, have fun dealing with their verbosity - not to mention the insidious usage of `any`)
+- No type system (and if you use Flow and TS, have fun dealing with their verbosity - not to mention the insidious usage of `any`)
 - Quirks around the language (don't use `==` or you'll implicitly coerce types!
 Don't use `arguments` as it's not actually an array!
 What does `this` mean in this context?)
 - Highly fragmented package ecosystem.
 There are **many** alternative packages to solving the same problem:
     - "Oh you want to unit test?
 Well, just use mocha + chai + sinon.
 Or alternatively Jest.
 Or Ava.
 Or Tape.
 Or ..."